My time as a Jehovah's Witness

 with fervour” - Benjamin Disraeli

 my own accord I became intensely interested in religion in

-1983 during my second-last year in high school.
-Two of my
+1983 during my second-last year in secondary school.
+Two of

 realised they were the only Christian group that took study